As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 One of the most popular types of vinyl flooring is mass-loaded vinyl (MLV).
-This type of vinyl provides the same benefits as standard vinyl floors but can also be used to boost the acoustics in your home as well as reduce surrounding noise.
+This type of vinyl provides the same benefits as standard vinyl floors but can it also be used for floor soundproofing?

 You can put mass-loaded vinyl under a carpet.
 Vinyl is a popular material for flooring because it is durable, affordable, and easy to clean.
 MLV in particular has a textured finish that looks like wood flooring.